WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 then be asked to authorize the IP PBX to access their Comcast account on their behalf.
 It would also display the permissions being requested (which Comcast would define and the IP PBX would request).
-In this case, probably the ability to make and recieve calls on their behalf.
+In this case, probably the ability to make and receive calls on their behalf.
 The user would click on "approve".
 The standard OAuth flow would then have deposited an OAuth access token on the IP PBX.